bencehamrak/bencehamrak.github.io/README.md

 - Antisemitic dog whistle or simple partisan cueing?
 Assessing the effect of the Soros campaign in Hungary. <em>Revise & resubmit</em> (with Erin Jenne and Levente Littvay)

 - In-party favoritism or out-party threat?
 Testing the mechanisms behind citizens' differential support for democratic norm violation in opposition and government (with Kata Moravecz, Mariyana Angelova, Levente Littvay, Jennifer McCoy, and Gabor Simonovits)

-### Citizen accountability and representation:

-- Status quo bias and preferences for drug regulation: Evidence from a novel experimental approach (with Gabor Simonovits)

-- Descriptive representation and local-level political engagement: Quasi-Experimental evidence from breaking the highest glass ceiling in Slovakia (with Daniel Kovarek)

 <!--